AusisEdu/bup-AusisEdu.github.io/_posts/2020-01-12-station-monitor.md

 image: assets/images/1.jpg
 ---

-### Today's data from all stations in the AuSIS network
+### Today's data from all stations in the AuSIS network provided by IRIS

 | Station | | School |
 | ----------- |---| ----------- |